 The CAP program is administered by the Foundation for Advancement in Conservation through a cooperative agreement with the Institute of Museum and Library Services.

 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America.
 Each summer since 2010, Blue Star Museums have offered free admission to the nation’s active-duty military personnel and their families, including National Guard and Reserve.

-As for our next Meeting, currently it has been postponed.
+Our next in-person meeting has been postponed.
 A new date will be posted in the future.

 We love our customers, so feel free to contact us to ask questions or see the house.